remnrem/luna-doc/docs/ref/power-spectra.md

 _Applies the basic discrete Fourier transform to a signal_

-In contrast to Welch ([`PSD`](#psd)) or multi-taper ([`MTM`](#mtm)) approaches, the `FFT` performs that same function (for a single, real, 1-dimensional signal) as the `fft()` function in R or Matlab, i.e. the DFT with no windowing or tapering, and which will have as many points as there are samples.
+In contrast to Welch ([`PSD`](#psd)) or multi-taper ([`MTM`](#mtm)) approaches, the `FFT` performs the same function (for a single, real, 1-dimensional signal) as the `fft()` function in R or Matlab, i.e. the DFT with no windowing or tapering, and which will have as many points as there are samples.
 As such, this is intended for use with